-A project application may be submitted by a Consortium, consisting of two or more Maltese Legal Entities.
-It is permissible for a consortium to consist of one or more Partners applying under these State Aid (Option A - de minimis) Rules for Participation, and one or more Partners applying under the non-state aid (Option B) Rules for Participation.
+A project application may be submitted by a Consortium, which consists of two or Maltese Legal Entities.
+It is permissible for a consortium to consist of one or more Partners applying under the State Aid (Option A) Rules for Participation, and one or more Partners applying under these non-state aid (Option B) Rules for Participation.